waltligon/orangefs/doc/pvfs2-faq.md

 ## Problems and Solutions

 This section covers error conditions you might encounter, what they might mean, and how to fix them.

-### When I try to mount, I get 'wrong fs type, bad option, bad superblock\...'
+### When I try to mount, I get ‘wrong fs type, bad option, bad superblock...’

 First, make 100% sure you typed the mount command correctly.
 As discussed in the PVFS quickstart, different mount commands are needed